Newby's

 Entertainment establishment in Tennessee, U.S.

-Newby's is a music venue, bar, pool hall, and restaurant in Memphis, Tennessee, located about a block from the University of Memphis.
+Newby's was a music venue, bar, pool hall, and restaurant in Memphis, Tennessee, located about a block from the University of Memphis.

 History

 Newby's was established in 1975 by David "Newby" Harsh.
 The restaurant changed over the years as it expanded with a full bar, pool room, large outside patio and then transforming an adjoining historic 1950s movie theater into a music venue.
 After suffering a stroke in 1996, Harsh sold Newby's to working bartender Todd Adams in January 1997.
 In November 2014, Newby's closed after filing for bankruptcy that January, but reopened about a year later.
+It then closed in November 2015.

 Acts

 Many notable acts played the venue.
 All genres of music were booked at Newby's, from Alternative Rock, Country, Hip-hop, to Electronic.
 The venue also hosted mixed martial arts fights.
 Listed are a few past shows: